aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 Service Catalog Console
 ![alt text](documentation/images/portsetup004.png)

-### Congratulations, You have completed setting up the Service Catalog Terraform Refrence Archticture components in a single accounnt.
+### Congratulations, You have completed setting up the Service Catalog Terraform Refrence Archticture components in a single account.###

+##Stop Here if you are doing this lab in the AWS Loft.##
 ---
 ## Set up the spoke accounts